loganwuu/tic_tac_toe/README.md

 ## Setup

+* Click on the title link above.

+Or

 * Clone the project using the link provided on Github in the Terminal.
 * Open ```tictactoe.html``` from the main project folder.